nephio-project/docs/content/en/docs/guides/install-guides/package-transformations.md

   labels:
     cli-utils.sigs.k8s.io/inventory-id: 0123456789abcdef0123456789abcdef01234567-0123456789abcdef012
 ```
-# kpt alpha rpkg for Workload clusters
+# porchctl rpkg for Workload clusters

-The `kpt alpha rpkg` suite of commands that act on `Repository` resources on the
+The `porchctl rpkg` suite of commands that act on `Repository` resources on the
 kubernetes cluster in scope.
 The packages in the `Repository` resources are
 *remote packages (rpkg)*.